 Dress Description Occasions for Wear Articles to be worn optionally or when ordered No. 2W White Ball Dress White Mess Jacket.
 White Waistcoat.
 Blue Trousers.
 Stiff-Fronted Evening Shirt.
-Winged Collar.
+Winged collar.
 Black Shoes.
 In hot climates as for No. 2 Dress.
-No. 3 Ceremonial Blue Cap.
+Note. -The civilian equivalent is evening dress with decorations.
+This dress should be ordered in preference to No. 6W Dress when civilians who may possess stars of Orders or neck decorations are being entertained.
+No. 3 Blank No. 4 Blue Dress Cap.
 Blue Tunic.
 Blue Trousers.
 Sam Browne Belt, Brace and Frog.
 Sword.
-Black Boots. (a) Ceremonial Parades as an alternative to No. 1 Dress. (b) Courts Martial. (c) Funerals. (d) Inspections by Senior Officers when specially ordered. (e) Occasions of duty or ceremony for which No. 4 Dress would not be sufficient. (a) Field and Mounted Officers may wear Wellington Boots, Overalls and Spurs provided all such officers present are dressed alike. (b) General Officers-see Section II, Part 1.
-No. 3W and 4W Khaki Drill Cap.
+Black Boots.
+Blue Lanyard. (a) Inspections by Senior Officers. (b) Occasions of duty and ceremony when No. 5 or No. 8 Dress is not sufficient.
+No. 4W Khaki Drill Cap.
 Khaki Drill Tunic.
 Khaki Drill Trousers.
 Sam Browne Belt, Brace and Frog.
 Sword.
 Black Boots.
-In hot climates as for Nos.
-3 and 4 Dresses.
-No. 4 Blue Dress Cap.
+Blue Lanyard.
+In hot climates as for No. 4 Dress.
+No. 5 Undress Cap.
 Blue Tunic.
 Blue Trousers.
+Blue Lanyard.
 Sam Browne Belt, Brace and Frog.
-Sword.
-Black Boots. (a) Inspections by Senior Officers. (b) Occasions of duty and ceremony when No. 5 or No. 8 Dress is not sufficient.
-Field and Mounted Officers may wear Wellington Boots, Overalls and Spurs provided all such officers present are dressed alike.
-No. 5 Drill Order Cap.
-Blue Tunic.
-Blue Trousers.
-Whistle and Blue Lanyard.
-Sam Browne Belt, Brace and Frog.
 Sword or Cane as appropriate.
-Black Boots. (a) Ordinary occasions of duty and ceremony. (b) When dining in Service messes if Mess Dress is not worn. (a) Cloth Belt will be worn when blue suit is worn in lieu of Mess Dress and on other occasions as directed by the Senior Officer. (b) Black Shoes may be worn on occasions when the sword is not worn, but not when on duty with troops. (c) Whistle and Lanyard will not be worn on ceremonial occasions.
-No. 5W Khaki Drill Order Cap.
+Black Boots. (a) Ordinary occasions of duty and ceremony. (b) When dining in Service messes if Mess Dress is not worn. (a) Cloth Belt will be worn when blue suit is worn in lieu of Mess Dress and on other occasions as directed by the Senior Officer. (b) Black Shoes may be worn on occasions when the sword is not worn, but not when on duty with troops.
+No. 5W Khaki Undress Cap.
 Khaki Drill Tunic.
 Khaki Drill Trousers.
-Whistle and Blue Lanyard.
+Blue Lanyard.
 Sam Browne Belt, Brace and Frog.
 Sword or Cane, as appropriate.
 Black Boots.
-In hot climates as for No. 5 Dress or in place of No. 5 or No. 8 Dress in hot weather and within units in U.K. (a) Brown Shoes may be worn with this dress on occasions when sword is not worn, except when on duty with troops. (b) Whistle and Lanyard will not be worn on ceremonial occasions.
+In hot climates as for No. 5 Dress or in place of No. 5 or No. 8 Dress in hot weather and within units in U.K. Brown Shoes may be worn with this dress on occasions when sword is not worn, except when on duty with troops.
 No. 6 Mess Dress Scarlet Mess Jacket.
 Blue Mess Waistcoat.
 Blue Trousers.
 Stiff-Fronted Evening Shirt.
 Winged Collar.
-Black Shoes. (a) Mess dinners, evening dances and entertainments. (b) Ordinary evening wear in R.M. units in U.K. Wellington Boots, Overalls and Spurs may be worn by Field and Mounted Officers.
+Black Shoes. (a) Mess dinners, evening dances and entertainments. (b) Ordinary evening wear in R.M. units in U.K. Note. -The civilian equivalent is evening dress without decorations Wellington Boots, Overalls and Spurs may be worn by Field and Mounted Officers.
 No. 6W White Mess Dress White Mess Jacket.
 White Waistcoat.
 Blue Trousers.
 Stiff-Fronted Evening Shirt.
 Winged Collar.
 Black Shoes.
 Mess dinners, evening dances and entertainments in hot climates as an alternative to No. 7W Dress.
-Soft-Fronted Evening Shirt and Soft Collar may be worn at Senior Officer's discretion in hot weather.
+Note. -The civilian equivalent is evening dress without decorations.
+Soft-Fronted Evening Shirt.
+Soft Collar may be worn by Senior Officer's discretion in hot weather.
 No. 7 Mess Undress Scarlet Mess Jacket.
 Blue Mess Waistcoat.
 Blue Trousers.
 Stiff-Fronted Evening Shirt.
 Winged Collar.
 Black Shoes.
-Ordinary evening wear. (a) Wellington Boots, Overalls and Spurs may be worn by Field and Mounted Officers. (b) Soft-Fronted Evening Shirt and Soft Collar may be worn in place of Stiff-fronted Evening Shirt and Winged Collar.
+Ordinary evening wear.
+Note. -The civilian equivalent is dinner jacket. (a) Wellington Boots, Overalls and Spurs may be worn by Field and Mounted Officers. (b) Soft-Fronted Evening Shirt and Soft Collar may be worn in place of Stiff-fronted Evening Shirt and Winged Collar.
+No. 7W White Mess Undress White Mess Jacket.
+Scarlet Kamarband.
+Blue Trousers.
+Stiff-Fronted Evening Shirt.
+Winged Collar.
+Black Shoes.
+Ordinary evening wear in hot climates.
+Note. -The civilian equivalent is dinner jacket.
+Soft-Fronted Evening Shirt and Soft Collar may be worn.